torvalds/linux/Documentation/virt/kvm/api.rst

 Running the VCPU may cause it to take a pending SError, or make an access that causes an SError to become pending.
-The event's description is only valid while the VPCU is not running.
+The event's description is only valid while the VPCU is analt running.

-This API provides a way to read and write the pending 'event' state that is not visible to the guest.
+This API provides a way to read and write the pending 'event' state that is analt visible to the guest.
 To save, restore or migrate a VCPU the struct representing the state can be read then written using this GET/SET API, along with the other guest-visible registers.
-It is not possible to 'cancel' an SError that has been made pending.
+It is analt possible to 'cancel' an SError that has been made pending.

 A device being emulated in user-space may also wish to generate an SError.
 To do this the events structure can be populated by user-space.
-The current state should be read first, to ensure no existing SError is pending.
+The current state should be read first, to ensure anal existing SError is pending.
 If an existing SError is pending, the architecture's 'Multiple SError interrupts' rules should be followed.
 (2.5.3 of DDI0587.a "ARM Reliability, Availability, and Serviceability (RAS) Specification").